THE BEST AGRITOURISM: FARM STAYS, DUDE RANCHES & VINEYARD HOTELS IN THE USA IN 2022

 The South of the USA is a country within a country, a nation within a nation, and though these days tied peacefully to the North and the West, in some ways it can feel as different to them as Canada is to the United States.
 It has a rich, spirited history and a variety of cultures within its never quite defined borders.
 The states of Florida and Texas for example, though southern by geography, have themselves distinct identities.
 Texas is never fully Western, never fully Southern but always Texan, and is a big enough and confident enough state to get to decide for itself.

-Many parts of rural Florida too have a traditional southern feel but the presence of Cuban flavored Miami, the beach vacation resorts of the Florida Keys and its proximity to the vacation hotspots of the Caribbean all mean it doesn’t readily fit with the rest of the South.
+Many parts of rural Florida too have a traditional southern feel but the presence of Cuban flavored Miami, the beach vacation resorts of the Florida Keys and its proximity to the Caribbean all mean it doesn’t readily fit with the rest of the South.
 The great plains of Oklahoma too are caught between the South, the Mid West and the West and could be an easy fit for any of the three.